 How to afford the apps? iTunes gift cards.
 Ask for them for every major holiday.
 Target often has them on sale for 15% off then use your Redcard for an extra 5% off as well.
 Sam’s Club often has discounts on them as well.
 What I have often done is to set aside a few dollars or just a dollar every week to buy them when they are on sale.
 You could apply this same concept to the necessary item to save up while you wait for the best sale.

-Point is that apps can be an integral part of your child’s autism action plan.
+Apps can be an integral part of your child’s autism action plan.
 You just need to be smart about when and how to purchase them.
 No app is worth going broke or going into debt.
 Apps are a tool to be used to make life with autism manageable.
 Be smart in how and when you purchase them.